Calculating the cost of your workers insurance premium

 Declaring your wages

-All businesses with standard policies must declare their wages annually to icare to ensure they are paying the correct premium.
+All businesses with conventional policies must declare their wages annually to icare to ensure they are paying the correct premium.

 This is done by filling out the wages declaration form.

-You are required to lodge a declaration at the end of your workers insurance policy period.
+You are required to lodge a declaration at the end of your workers compensation insurance policy period.

 Factors in claims performance